Temario Rivera Explained

 Doctoral Advisor:Alfred W. McCoy

-Discipline:Political Scientist
+Discipline:Political Science

 Workplaces:University of the Philippines Diliman

-Temario "Temy" C. Rivera is a Filipino educator.
-Rivera was formerly professor of political science at the University of the Philippines Diliman, where he served as Chair of the Department of Political Science from 1993 to 1998.
-He was educated at the University of the Philippines Diliman (A.B., M.A.) and the University of Wisconsin–Madison (Ph.D.)
-In 1994, he authored the prize-winning book, Landlords and Capitalists: Class, Family and State in Philippine Manufacturing (published by the University of the Philippines Press).
+Rivera was educated at the University of the Philippines Diliman where he graduated with a bachelor's degree in political science in 1966, and a master's in the same subject in 1982.
+He was also editor-in-chief of The Philippine Collegian in 1967.
+He received his doctorate in development studies at the University of Wisconsin–Madison (Ph.D.)
+In 1994, he authored the prize-winning book, Landlords and Capitalists: Class, Family and State in Philippine Manufacturing (published by the University of the Philippines Press).[1]

 Landlords and capitalists